Merkona/RCSJ-Josephson-Dynamics/README.md

 Beyond the core RCSJ models, the repository contains higher-level files that connect these junction dynamics to artificial atomic analogues.
 The files `artificial_hydrogen.py` and `artificial_helium.py` build directly on the `single_junction` and `coupled_junction` classes to construct simplified hydrogen-like and helium-like systems respectively.
 These scripts not only initialize and solve the corresponding RCSJ models, but also include routines to visualize the time evolution of the phase variables, plot the effective potential landscapes, and compare these classical junction-based potentials to their real atomic counterparts.

 In this organization, the physics and numerics of the RCSJ model remain isolated within `RCSJ_Core.py`, the concrete physical systems (single and coupled junctions) are defined in their own dedicated modules, and the artificial atom files act as application-level examples that tie everything together.
 This structure keeps the codebase clear, extensible, and easy to navigate for anyone wishing to explore Josephson junction dynamics or build upon the artificial-atom analogies developed in this project.

+### EXAMPLE USAGE
+Within all python files besides `RCSJ_Core`, there will be a section at the bottom that gives a resonable basic use case.
+Please use these cases (particularly those of the files in the `Models` folder) as a starting point before changing parameters.

 ### Directory Structure:
 ```